flowdock/api-docs/docs/How-To-Integrate.md

 GET https://api.flowdock.com/flows/find?id=:flow
 ```

-This part of the process is implemented [here in the example application code](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb).
+This part of the process is implemented as a part of the callback [in the example application code](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb#L29).

 <div id="/post-integration"></div>
-### Posting to integrations endpoint
+### Example: Posting to the sources endpoint

-Once you have the access token and flow data, you can create the actual integration between the flow and your application.
+With the access token and flow data, you can create the actual integration between the flow and your application.

 The flow data contains an attribute called `links`.
 The attribute lists available API resources for the flow and what HTTP methods are allowed for the authenticated user.
 You can find the integrations endpoint URL under `sources` resource.